 Payer CMS (Centers for Medicare & Medicaid Services)

-Specialties Affected Oncology, Nuclear Medicine, Radiology, Dermatology (surgical oncology)
+Specialties Affected Oncology, Nuclear Medicine, Radiology, Surgical Oncology

-CMS FDG PET Melanoma Coverage Criteria and Medical Necessity Requirements 2026
+CMS FDG PET for Melanoma Coverage Criteria and Medical Necessity Requirements 2026

-CMS FDG PET Melanoma Exclusions and Non-Covered Indications
+CMS FDG PET for Melanoma Exclusions and Non-Covered Indications

 Coverage Indications at a Glance